David-Durst/embeddedHaskellAetherling/theory/Basic.md

+# Basic Definitions
+The goal of this language is to define for both the sequence language and space-time IR:
+1. Types
+1. Basic Operators
+1. Operators' Properties
+1. Isomorphisms Between Types

+Also, this document will explain the rewrite rules between operators.

 # Sequence Language
 Programmers write code in the sequence language.
 The sequence language uses standard functional programming operators to express data flow programs.